 NOTE 3 – If picture parameter set RBSP, sequence parameter set RBSP or adaptation parameter set RBSP are conveyed within the bitstream, these constraints impose an order constraint on the NAL units that contain the picture parameter set RBSP or sequence parameter set RBSP, respectively.
 Otherwise (picture parameter set RBSP, sequence parameter set RBSP or adaptation parameter set RBSP are conveyed by other means not specified in this Recommendation | International Standard), they must be available to the decoding process in a timely fashion such that these constraints are obeyed.

-All constraints that are expressed on the relationship between the values of the syntax elements (and the values of variables derived from those syntax elements) in sequence parameter sets, picture parameter sets and adaptation parameter sets and other syntax elements are expressions of constraints that apply only to the active sequence parameter set, the active picture parameter set and the active adaptation parameter set.
+All constraints that are expressed on the relationship between the values of the syntax elements (and the values of variables derived from those syntax elements) in sequence parameter sets, picture parameter sets and adaptation parameter sets and other syntax elements are expressions of constraints that apply only to the active sequence parameter set, the active picture parameter set and the active adaptation parameter set for each particular type of APS parameters.
 If any sequence parameter set RBSP is present that is not activated in the bitstream, its syntax elements shall have values that would conform to the specified constraints if it were activated by reference in an otherwise-conforming bitstream.
 If any picture parameter set RBSP is present that is not ever activated in the bitstream, its syntax elements shall have values that would conform to the specified constraints if it were activated by reference in an otherwise-conforming bitstream.
 If any adaptation parameter set RBSP is present that is not ever activated in the bitstream, its syntax elements shall have values that would conform to the specified constraints if it were activated by reference in an otherwise-conforming bitstream.

-During operation of the decoding process (see clause 8), the values of parameters of the active picture parameter set and the active sequence parameter set shall be considered in effect.
+During operation of the decoding process (see clause 8), the values of parameters of the active picture parameter set, the active sequence parameter set and the active adaptation parameter for each type of APS parameters shall be considered in effect.
 For interpretation of SEI messages, the values of the parameters of the picture parameter set and sequence parameter set that are active for the operation of the decoding process for the VCL NAL units of the coded picture in the same access unit shall be considered in effect unless otherwise specified in the SEI message semantics.

 Patent rights declaration(s)